Kelso: Yes! I WAS! And up until now, everyone had the good grace not to mention it!

-- A flashback in The Order of the Stick explains Elan being The Ditz as a result of his brother Nale continually Dope Slapping him when they were babies, as seen in the page picture.
+- A flashback explains Elan being The Ditz as a result of his brother Nale continually Dope Slapping him when they were babies, as seen in the page picture.

-- Slightly Damned: Buwaro's frequent blows to the head (fail rock catches) might go some way to explain his lack of intelligence, but there are factors, such as damaged to his egg before birth and being left alone for long periods of time.
+- Slightly Damned: Buwaro's frequent blows to the head (fail rock catches) might go some way to explain his lack of intelligence, but there are factors, such as damage to his egg before birth and being left alone for long periods of time.

 - Two Best Friends Play: In one episode, Matt's being more of a ditz than usual, so Pat asks him whether he [Matt] ate paint as a child.
 Matt immediately answers, "You mean wall candy?"